-I think the most important thing to understand is that Myotherapy (in terms of education in Melbourne) is an advanced diploma of remedial massage.
-I believe this leads myotherapists to be more hands on than physiotherapy, as the majority of their education has been based in massage and manual therapies.
-Myotherapists also study ultrasound, tens machine & dry needling like in physiotherapy but in general tend to use these as additions to remedial massage and not standalone treatments.
+The most important thing to understand is that Myotherapy (from an education standpoint) is an advanced diploma of remedial massage.
+This generally means myotherapists are more hands on than physiotherapists, as most of their education and experience is based in massage and manual therapies.
+During their education myotherapists also study ultrasound, tens machine & dry needling, as do physiotherapists, but often myotherapists use these as additions to remedial massage and not as standalone treatments.

-Physiotherapy on the other hand tends to spend more time on the assessment of the client, and exercises/stretches they can do at home or at the gym to rectify the problem (many physiotherapists use pilates aswell).
-One explanation I found on Yahoo Answers suggested with myotherapy “The patient/client does NO active work during the session” while a physiotherapy session “requires ACTIVE PARTICIPATION from the patient/client”.
-I think this is a reasonable generalisation as a physiotherapist will often do the exercises and stretches with you during the session while a myotherapist will often advise you of stretches/exercises to do at home and be more likely to spend most of the session using massage and other treatment techniques.
+An article I found on Yahoo Answers suggested during a myotherapy consultation “The patient/client does NO active work during the session” while a physiotherapy session “requires ACTIVE PARTICIPATION from the patient/client”.
+In my experience this is a reasonable generalisation as many physiotherapists I have seen actively do the exercises and stretches with you during the session while many myotherapists advise you of stretches/exercises to do at home, and are more likely to spend the entire session using massage and other treatment techniques.

-In terms of the tools and treatment techniques physiotherapists and myotherapists use there is very little difference.
-It seems to be more the way each individual therapist implements their training that makes the difference.
-I believe the most important thing is to find a therapist that you are comfortable with on a personal level and figure out the treatment and exercise regime together that works for you.
+The treatment techniques that physiotherapists and myotherapists study and use are very similar.
+I believe it’s more about how each individual therapist implements their training that differentiates practitioners.
+The most important thing as a client is finding a therapist that you are comfortable with on a personal level and working out what treatments and stretch/exercise program suits you as an individual.

-We spend a lot of time focusing on titles in our industry, but ultimately most therapists are treating the same issues, pain, discomfort and decreased range of motion.
-Personally I have tried many different modalities over the years and I have chosen the ones that work for me, however just as each therapist works differently each client will respond to different types of treatment.
-We work in a very safe and non-invasive industry so there is no harm in trying multiple modalities to see which ones work for you.
+Titles in our industry can cause a lot of confusion, but ultimately most therapists (regardless of title) are treating the same issues, pain, discomfort and decreased range of motion.
+I have tried many different modalities for my own issues and I stick with the ones that work for me, however just as each therapist works differently each client will respond to different types of treatment.
+The physical health industry uses very safe and non-invasive treatment options, so there is no harm in trying multiple modalities to discover which ones work for you.

 If you would like a chat about the services we offer feel free to give us a call.
 03 9645 9923